DelfinGroup brings value to the community via fostering financial inclusion and circular economy.

 Pawnbroking and the circular economy

-what is the circular economy
+What the circular economy is

 As the overall standard of living increases, so does consumption and the use of natural resources.
 At the same time, mindfulness of the environment, rational use of natural resources, producing less waste and an environmentally-friendly lifestyle are becoming important principles to an ever-increasing part of the population.
 Hence, both in Latvia and globally, the concept of the circular economy is in the spotlight: it stipulates that resources should be reused, and that the life-cycle of consumer goods should be prolonged.
-In order to achieve this, it’s important to ensure the movement of second-hand goods, as well as the repair of goods.
+In order to achieve this, it is important to ensure the movement of second-hand goods, as well as the repair of goods.

 Delfingroup’s role in the circular economy

 One of the circumstances that prevents people from finding a new owner for their belongings is the geographic distance and time needed for the goods to reach their new owner.
-Over the past 11 years, DelfinGroup’s brand Banknote has developed and cultivated a network of 93 branches so that it would be readily accessible to as large an audience as possible.
-Thanks to this network of branches, we can ensure convenient purchase of goods to buyers anywhere in Latvia.
+Over the past 11 years, DelfinGroup's brand Banknote has developed and cultivated a network of 93 branches so that it is readily accessible to as large an audience as possible.
+Thanks to this network of branches, we can ensure the convenient purchase of goods to buyers anywhere in Latvia.

-Utilizing experience and technologies, DelfinGroup constructively creates a second-hand market by determining the market value of goods and also offering them online in an online store.
+Utilising experience and technologies, DelfinGroup constructively creates a second-hand market by determining the market value of goods and also offering them online in an online store.
 Every item that is placed in the Banknote store goes through a meticulous inspection process, where its condition is assessed and repairs are carried out if necessary.
 If the specialists conclude that investment in the further use of the item exceeds its potential market value, DelfinGroup ensures the environmentally friendly and responsible disposal of the item.

 DelfinGroup provides services across the territory of Latvia.
 Banknote, with its wide network of branches, is the most geographically available financial institution in the country.
 The supply of appliances and other goods is equally important to society.